sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 If using the Sinch backend and _Firebase Cloud Messaging_ is not viable in the application, please see [Active connection](https://developers.sinch.com/docs/voice-android-cloud-active-connection).

 As a developer, you will be responsible for implementing the code that receives the FCM push message.
-For an example implementation, please see the sample app “Sinch Push” which is bundled with the SDK.
+For an example implementation, please see the sample app `sinch-rtc-sample-push` which is bundled with the SDK.

 Sinch SDK moved from deprecated _Google Cloud Messaging_ (GCM) to its most up-to-date and Google-recommended version _Firebase Cloud Messaging_ (FCM), which requires client app to be modified in accordance with the Google’s official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)